 The Good News – There Are Many Choices for You

-If you are not too hung up about size, there are dozens if not hundreds of communities in the eastern U.S. that can offer an alternative active adult experience similar to The Villages.
+If you are not too hung up about size, there are dozens if not hundreds of communities that can offer an alternative active adult experience similar to The Villages.
 The key to finding them is to have an open mind, and to look for the common experience of a place that offers a stimulating mix of activities combined with a strong sense of community.
 The best way to find them is to look in our State Directories of Active Adult Communities and click on listings that look like they might be interesting.
 You can discover and read about ones that interest you with those tools.
 Then you can visit their websites, call for more information, and visit in person to do get a hands on feel for the possibilities.